 On November 16, 2009, AMP entered into a bond purchase agreement with a financial institution (the "2009D Purchaser") pursuant to the terms of which AMP has agreed to sell and the 2009D Purchaser has agreed to buy, subject to the satisfaction of customary closing conditions, all, but not less than all, of AMP's \$22,600,000 Combined Hydroelectric Projects Revenue Bonds, Series 2009D (Federally Taxable - Clean Renewable Energy Bonds) (the "Series 2009D CREBs").
 The Series 2009D CREBs will be issued pursuant to and secured by the Master Trust Indenture as Parity Obligations, but will not have the benefit of the Parity Common Reserve Account.
 The Series 2009D CREBs are expected to close on December 2, 2009, and AMP intends to apply the proceeds thereof to payment of a portion of the redemption price of the Series 2009 Hydro BANs.
 The Series 2009D CREBs are a separate issue of Bonds and are not offered by this Official Statement.
-The issuance of the Series 2009D CREBs is not a condition precedent to the issuance of the Series 2009A Taxable Bonds, the Series 2009B Taxable Bonds (BABs) and the Series 2009 C Bonds (Tax-Exempt).
+The issuance of the Series 2009B Taxable Bonds (BABs) and the Series 2009 C Bonds (Tax-Exempt).